John Banzhaf: Measuring the power of voting blocs in a committee

-Banzhaf argued that a voting arrangement that gives zero power to one sixth of the county's population is unfair, and sued the board.
-Today, the Banzhaf power index is an accepted way to measure voting power, along with the Shapley–Shubik power index.
+Banzhaf argued that a voting arrangement that gives zero power to one-sixth of the county's population is unfair and sued the board.
+The Banzhaf power index has been used as a way to measure voting power, along with the Shapley–Shubik power index.

 Teaching

-Banzhaf has utilized a clinical-project format in some of his law classes, rather than a more traditional lecture and academic study format.
+Banzhaf has used a clinical-project format in some of his law classes, rather than a more traditional lecture and academic study format.
 Students are divided into teams and asked to work on some genuine consumer problems.

-One of the students' high-profile projects was a suit against former Vice-President Spiro Agnew seeking to force him to repay the bribes he accepted while Governor of Maryland.
+One of the students' high-profile projects was a suit against former Vice-President Spiro Agnew seeking to force Agnew to repay the bribes he accepted while Governor of Maryland.
 Agnew was ordered to repay the state the $147,500 in kickbacks, with interest of $101,235, for a total of $248,735.
 The project was started in 1976 by three students in Banzhaf's class on public interest law.
 The students recruited three Maryland residents to carry the suit.

 Another case that attracted much attention targeted the McDonald's restaurant chain.
-One of Banzhaf's students, James Pizzirusso, successfully sued McDonald's in 2001 for precooking their French fries in beef fat and not warning vegetarians and beef-avoiders about it; in 2002 he won a class-action settlement of $12.5 million.
+One of Banzhaf's students, James Pizzirusso, successfully sued McDonald's in 2001 for precooking their French fries in beef fat and not warning vegetarians and beef avoiders about it; in 2002, Pizzirusso won a class-action settlement of $12.5 million.